 Deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in the period that includes the enactment date.
-Accordingly, changes resulting from the Tax Cuts and Jobs Act (the "Act") enacted on December 22, 2017 were recognized in the financial statements as of and for the year ended June 30, 2018.
-The Bank's policy is to recognize interest and penalties assessed on uncertain tax positions in income tax expense.
-See Note 11 to the financial statements.
+The Bank's policy is to recognize interest and penalties assessed on uncertain tax positions in income tax expense (See Note 11).
 The Bank exercises significant judgment in evaluating the amount and timing of recognition of the resulting tax assets and liabilities.
-Additionally, see Note 11 for detail regarding reserves for uncertain tax positions as of June 30, 2019 and 2018.
+Additionally, see Note 11 for detail regarding reserves for uncertain tax positions as of June 30, 2020 and 2019.

-Effective July 1, 2017, with the application of ASU 2016-09, Compensation-Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting, the Bank no longer records the excess tax benefits or deficiencies related to share-based compensation in additional paid-in capital.
-Instead, excess tax benefits or deficiencies are recorded in the income statement as part of the income tax expense on a prospective basis.
+Excess tax benefits or deficiencies in relation to stock-based compensation are recorded in the income statement as part of the income tax expense on a prospective basis.
 For interim reporting purposes, the excess tax benefits or deficiencies are recorded as discrete items in the period in which they arise.
-Excess tax benefits are now presented as an operating activity in the statement of cash flows.
-In addition, under the new guidance, when calculating incremental shares for earnings per share, entities exclude from assumed proceeds excess tax benefits that previously would have been recorded in additional paid-in capital.
-The total income tax benefit recorded in income tax expense relating to excess tax benefits on stock-based compensation for the year ended June 30, 2019 and 2018 was \$214 thousand and \$1.3 million, respectively.
+Excess tax benefits are presented as an operating activity in the statement of cash flows.
+In addition, when calculating incremental shares for earnings per share, entities exclude from assumed proceeds excess tax benefits that previously would have been recorded in additional paid-in capital.
+The total income tax benefit recorded in income tax expense relating to excess tax benefits on stock-based compensation for the year ended June 30, 2020 and 2019 was \$199 thousand and \$214 thousand, respectively.